 Supplementing is important in order to optimize health and to fill those nutrient gaps, we aren’t getting daily.

-Please don’t get me wrong, supplements are not an excuse to eat unhealthy and they certainly aren’t replacing real nutrient-dense food.
-They are to be incorporated into your diet to do exactly that, supplement.
 If you want to get yourself on the right track toward a healthy diet, check out some of my other articles like 15 Remarkable Reasons to Eat Plant-Based or 6 Ways to Eat More Veggies and Improve Your Health.

 Vitamins and Minerals